 I contemplated putting this off and being funny tomorrow.
 Forecast for tomorrow: rain, all day.

 So funny.
 Okay, well, I made an honest attempt to ride my bike while holding an umbrella.
 That might have made someone laugh.
 I didn’t, though.
-Because it’s effing cold, and my rain jacket and favorite boots are in the bottom of god knows what box.
+Because it’s cold, and my rain jacket and favorite boots are at the bottom of god knows what box.